improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 )
 ```

-I’m not going to insert any data as that’s irrelevant for this purpose.
-For this next part, make sure you’re connected to the SQL Server using the [Dedicated Administrator Connection](http://msdn.microsoft.com/en-us/library/ms178068.aspx).
-Now let’s query the sysrscols base table to see what values are stored in the ti field for the sample fields we’ve just created:
+I'm not going to insert any data as that's irrelevant for this purpose.
+For this next part, make sure you're connected to the SQL Server using the [Dedicated Administrator Connection](http://msdn.microsoft.com/en-us/library/ms178068.aspx).
+Now let's query the sysrscols base table to see what values are stored in the ti field for the sample fields we've just created:

 ```sql
 -- Get object id of TITest table